russellbomer/quarry/DEPLOYMENT_ROADMAP.md

 - ✅ Docstrings on all public functions

 ### Features
-- ✅ All 5 Foundry tools fully functional
+- ✅ All 5 Quarry tools fully functional
 - ✅ Interactive mode for all tools
 - ✅ 15 BI templates working
 - ✅ Infinite scroll detection